cyrillbolliger/conditional-featured-image/README.txt

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/conditional-featured-image` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the \'Plugins\' screen in WordPress
-3. Use the Settings->Plugin Name screen to configure the plugin
-4. (Make your instructions match the desired user flow for activating and installing your plugin.
-Include any steps that might be needed for explanatory purposes)

 == Screenshots ==
 1. Backend